nyazbek/nyazbek.github.io/README.md

- # Nahuel Yazbek's personal page
 ## Im Nahuel.
-I'm figuring this all out.
+In the process of understanding Github Pages and Jekyll.